IATA is causing “severe financial strain” for start-up and SME forwarders that could propel them out of business.

 Companies say not only are mobile bongdaso rules unfair, but mobile bongdaso wrong formula is being applied.

-mobile bongdaso now requires that new CASS associates, and cargo-accredited agents who joined after 2019, provide a deposit equivalent to 70 to 90 days (depending on geography) of their quarterly average monthly airline cargo sales.
+IATA now requires that new CASS associates, and cargo-accredited agents who joined after 2019, provide a deposit equivalent to 70 to 90 days (depending on geography) of their quarterly average monthly airline cargo sales.

 “This is unfair competition, because companies that started [before October] don’t need to do this.
 All mobile bongdaso big and established companies – besides mobile bongdaso benefit they have from scale – have an advantage over us.”